Ginabest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Prints the result of POWER and DIVIDE
+Prints the result of BREATH to LOVE